gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ## Activation

-Note: these reactions occurs on the surface of the pathogen or an infected host cell.
-Will be refered to as "the surface" in the following context.
+Note: these reactions occur on the surface of the pathogen or an infected host cell.
+Will be referred to as "the surface" in the following context.

 ### Classic pathway (经典途径)